 There is no one-size-fits-all approach; companies should tailor their privacy programs to their unique data needs and business models.
 At a minimum, a privacy program should account for information flows, existing data inventory and future data collection, and data retention.
 It should also incorporate appropriate policies and procedures for purpose-driven data retention.
 For example, a data inventory can reveal all data assets held by a company that fall within the CCPA’s purview.
 A comprehensive data inventory is also useful in setting the foundation for compliance with future regulatory regimes in other states.

 Data inventories often exclude the information flow and data shared with third parties and vendors.
-As part of their inventory process, companies should consider reexamining their data sharing practices, contractual relationships, and obligations that either they or their vendors have with regard to data.
+As part of their inventory process, companies should consider re-examining their data sharing practices, contractual relationships, and obligations that either they or their vendors have with regards to data.

 By challenging and assessing current data practices, a by-design approach can help companies to shift their privacy culture away from a compliance checklist and instead move toward a holistic understanding of data.
 This deeper understanding lays the groundwork for a more accurate assessment of regulatory risk, one that takes into consideration not just the CCPA but also other potential future regulations that may address the growing concern over corporate monetization of private information.